IntBio-UCD/parent_pops_common-gardens/scripts/WL2_climatedist_growthseason.md

 ---
 title: "WL2_climate_distance"
 author: "Brandie Quarles"
-date: "2024-12-10"
+date: "2025-01-07"
 output:
   html_document:
     keep_md: yes
 ---
 To Do:

-- Copy this code and substitute the full year climate data for the growth season inputs used here.
+-   To get confidence intervals could do some bootstrapping - samples some of the 30 years and calculates it and so on - Julin could help with the code

+    -   Need a function that does the climate distance calculation